datakind/promptflow_devops_example/README.md

 3. In `deep_eval.py` ajust code to use OpenAIChat instead of AzureOpenAI.
 At some point this will be a settings

+Note, if using promptflow in Azure ML, you can explore other model connections.
+After creating an appropriate deployment, follow the steps above.

 # Development

 ## Pre-commit hooks